voarsh2/UnityMCPIntegration/README.md

 **Option B: Add to MCP Host configuration**

-Add the server to your MCP Host configuration for claude Desktop, Custom Implementation etc
+Add the server to your MCP Host configuration for Claude Desktop, Custom Implementation etc

 ```json
 {